 Focus is an absolutely critical factor in photography.
 There cannot be a feeling worse than getting home after a tough day at the shoot and realizing that the images that appeared sharp on the back of the camera actually came out soft.
 If you’ve been in such a situation then you know how heartbreaking and enraging the situation can be.

 Images can come out soft for various reasons.
 The most common causes include a poor quality lens, motion blur, camera shake, and missed focus.
-And no matter what the cause for your soft image is, Topaz Sharpen AI from Topaz Labs promises to help you create tack-sharp and detailed images with no artefacts and halos.
+And no matter what the cause for your soft image is, Topaz Sharpen AI from Topaz Labs promises to help you create tack-sharp and detailed images with no artifacts and halos.

 What I also liked about Sharpen AI is that you can either use it as a standalone application or launch it as a plug-in.
 If you are a Photoshop and Lightroom user like me, you can seamlessly open up your images in Sharpen AI from there.